Security providers | PRA Pathfinder

 3. Header: Change your tenant site, manage your profile, and access documentation.

-2. OIDC Provider: A list of OIDC Providers.
+2. OIDC Provider: A list of OIDC providers.

 3. Security Providers list options: Edit a OIDC Security Provider.